awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 When you create a DB instance, the master user account that you use to create the instance gets DBA privileges \(with some limitations\)\.
 Use the master user account for any administrative tasks such as creating additional user accounts in the database\.
 You can't use the `SYS` user, `SYSTEM` user, and other Oracle\-supplied administrative accounts\.

 Amazon RDS Oracle supports SSL/TLS encrypted connections and also the Oracle Native Network Encryption \(NNE\) option to encrypt connections between your application and your Oracle DB instance\.
-For more information about using SSL with Oracle on Amazon RDS, see [Using SSL with an Oracle DB Instance](#Oracle.Concepts.SSL)\.
-For more information about the Oracle Native Network Encryption option, see [Oracle Native Network Encryption](Appendix.Oracle.Options.NetworkEncryption.md)\.
+For more information about using SSL with Oracle on Amazon RDS, see [Using SSL with an Oracle DB instance](#Oracle.Concepts.SSL)\.
+For more information about the Oracle Native Network Encryption option, see [Oracle native network encryption](Appendix.Oracle.Options.NetworkEncryption.md)\.

-## Using SSL with an Oracle DB Instance<a name="Oracle.Concepts.SSL"></a>
+## Using SSL with an Oracle DB instance<a name="Oracle.Concepts.SSL"></a>

 Secure Sockets Layer \(SSL\) is an industry\-standard protocol for securing network connections between client and server\.
 After SSL version 3\.0, the name was changed to Transport Layer Security \(TLS\), but it is still often referred to as SSL and we refer to the protocol as SSL\.
 Amazon RDS supports SSL encryption for Oracle DB instances\.
 Using SSL, you can encrypt a connection between your application client and your Oracle DB instance\.
 SSL support is available in all AWS regions for Oracle\.